ibm-cloud-docs/vmwaresolutions/sddc/sd_cloudfoundationoverview.md

   **Important**: This ESG is not accessible to you and you cannot use it.
 If you modify it, you might not be able to manage the Cloud Foundation instance from the {{site.data.keyword.vmwaresolutions_short}} console.
 In addition, note that using a firewall or disabling the ESG communications to the external IBM management components will cause {{site.data.keyword.vmwaresolutions_short}} to become unusable.

-* The EVC (Enhanced vMotion Compatibility) feature is automatically enabled if you also have an existing cluster with ESXi servers that are supported by the current VMware vSphere version.
-EVC ensures vMotion compatibility for all hosts in a cluster and that all hosts in a cluster present the same CPU feature set to virtual machines, even if the actual CPUs on the hosts differ.
-Using EVC prevents migrations with vMotion from failing because of incompatible CPUs.
+* The EVC (Enhanced vMotion Compatibility) feature is automatically enabled if you have an existing cluster with ESXi servers that are supported by the current VMware vSphere version.
+EVC provides vMotion compatibility for all ESXi servers in a cluster by ensuring that all ESXi servers in a cluster expose the same set of CPU features to virtual machines.
+By using EVC, the virtual machines can migrate between any ESXi servers in the cluster, even if the actual CPUs on the ESXi servers might be different.

 ### Virtual Server Instances